Fact Sheet: Aboriginal Self-Government

 For self-government agreements to be effective, they need to address, among other things, the structure of the new government and its relationship with other governments, new fiscal arrangements, the relationship of laws between jurisdictions, program and service delivery, and implementation planning.

-Agreements must address the need to strengthen key elements of operations, including fiscal and management regimes.
+Agreements must address the need to strengthen key elements of governance, including fiscal and management regimes.
 They must also promote governance systems with the capacity, size, resources and legitimacy to provide effective governance, positioning Aboriginal communities to pursue opportunities for economic development.

 While much has been done to ensure self-government agreement provisions address these fundamental needs, the Government of Canada acknowledges it must continue to collaborate with its agreement partners to strengthen its approach to treaty implementation.